Whether flying into Brazil on business or connecting digitally, the single most important thing you need to know is:

 5. The Working Day

-In most Brazilian cities, working hours are 8.30 to 17.00 with an hour or two in the middle for lunch.
-Businesses are usually open from 9.00 to 19.00 Monday to Friday and 9.00 to 13.00 on Saturday.
+In most Brazilian cities, the working hours are 8.30 am to 5.00 pm with an hour or two in the middle for lunch.
+Businesses are usually open from 9.00 am to 7.00 pm, Monday to Friday, and 9.00 to 1.00 pm on Saturday.
 Larger businesses and most in Sao Paulo may be open longer hours.

-Adjust to the pace of Brazilian business, remember to be sociable and approachable and get ready to communicate with success.
+Adjust to the pace of Brazilian business and remember to be sociable and approachable.
+Learn the local language of Brazil with our online Brazilian courses.